Adamb83/Monitor-BTC-Wallet-Balances-/README.md

 This is very early days, I don't know if my approach will work very well, as electrumx server might not be fast enough registering the wallet activity...
 I will add a timestamp to record the delay from txn time to updated csv time.

+See it running here https://www.youtube.com/watch?v=GL0DgHYPNDs It's painfully slow and timing out in the video as it is subscribed to 1240 wallet addresses and Electrumx db is on a hdd soon to be a ssd which should run much faster..